jestjs/jest/docs/CLI.md

 ### `--maxWorkers=<num>`

 Alias: `-w`.
 Specifies the maximum number of workers the worker-pool will spawn for running tests.
 This defaults to the number of the cores available on your machine.
-Overriding this is rarely a good idea.
+It may be useful to adjust this in resource limited environments like CIs but the default should be adequate for most use-cases.

 ### `--noStackTrace`